laneman952/17-Social-Network-API/README.md

   ## Description
-  This project is creating a
+  This project is creating an API for a social network web application where you can create, update, delete users, friends, thoughts, and reactions lists.

   ## Table of Contents